Mobile Bands used in Australia

-Generally speaking the more expensive the phone, the more chance is going to support more bands, the latest Iphone 6 and Samsung S6 support all bands in Australia provided you purchase the model designed for the Australian market.
+Generally speaking the more expensive the phone, the more chance is going to support more bands, for example the latest Iphone and Samsung models support all bands in Australia provided you purchase the model designed for the Australian market.

 If you purchase the phone in Australia then generally it will be for the Australian market.
 If you decide to purchase from overseas then you need to be sure the model your purchasing and double check the specifications for that model.
 Once you find the bands supported, use this page to determine if its going to work for the provider you are targeting (see tabs above).